-Under the assumption of Theorem \ref{thm:lag-cons}, $Y$ has a natural associated K3 category.
-More precisely, $Y$ is either a Bridgeland moduli space of a twisted K3 surface or a double EPW sextic.
-The remaining unknown case is when $Y$ is a very general hyper-K\"ahler variety of $K3^{[n]}$-type ($n\geq 3$) with $\NS(Y)=\ZZ H$ and $H^2=2$ or $4$.
+Under the assumption of Theorem \ref{thm:lag-cons}, $Y$ has a natural associated $K3$ category.
+More precisely, $Y$ is either a Bridgeland moduli space of a twisted $K3$ surface or a double EPW sextic.
+The remaining case that is not yet understood is when $Y$ is a very general hyper-K\"ahler variety of $K3^{[n]}$-type ($n\geq 3$) with $\NS(Y)=\ZZ H$ and $H^2=2$ or $4$.